eonu/ruby-golf/articles/General.md

 end
 ```

-Another feature offered by the Ruby language is postfix control flow - basically an `if` statement in one line.
+Another feature offered by the Ruby language is postfix conditionals - basically an `if` statement in one line.
 You can thank Perl for this!
 Note that the explicit `return` is needed again, otherwise `'n'` would always be the last evaluated expression:

 ```ruby
 # 44 bytes